discrete-notes/discrete-notes.github.io/_posts/2022-02-02-inditinguishability-tools.md

-In the end, what I needed was a result saying that for a ground set of a given size, if there are many sets, and that every set is large enough, then there exists two sets with a large enough intersection.
+In the end, what I needed was a result saying that for a ground set of a given size, if there are many sets, and that every set is large enough, then there must be two sets with a large enough intersection.

 I struggle more than expected, but finally found the following lemma.